Aliases for CRYBA1 Gene

 GeneCards Summary for CRYBA1 Gene

 CRYBA1 (Crystallin Beta A1) is a Protein Coding gene.
 Diseases associated with CRYBA1 include Cataract 10, Multiple Types and Cataract 25.
-GO annotations related to this gene include protein homodimerization activity and structural constituent of eye lens.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and structural constituent of eye lens.
 An important paralog of this gene is CRYBA4.

 UniProtKB/Swiss-Prot for CRYBA1 Gene